Hector: Badge of Carnage: Development

 The first episode was initially developed for Apple's iPhone and iPod Touch devices by Dean Burke and Kevin Beimers at Straandlooper Animation studios in Northern Ireland.
 All voices in the game are provided by producer Richard Morss.

 In February 2011, it was revealed that the trilogy would be published by Telltale Games, and released for multiple platforms.
 The first episode was converted to the Telltale Tool by Telltale's in-house development team, and released for PC and Mac on April 27, 2011.
 An iPad release followed on May 12, 2011.
 The remaining two episodes were released in the fall.

 Reception

-The response to the first installment of the Hector: Badge of Carnage trilogy of games has been extremely positive.
-The game has consistently been one of the best selling adventure games on the App Store and has an average customer rating of 4.5 Stars with over 500 reviews to date.
-The response from gaming review sites has also been very positive.
 AppSafari gave the game 5 out of 5 in their review, commenting that "Hector is the gleefully unrefined anti-hero of one of the best point-and-click adventure games in the App Store."
 Andrew Podolsky from SlideToPlay praised the cutscenes and the dialogue.
 AdventureGamers.com summarized its review: "Stylish art and animation; fun puzzles; excellent production qualities all around; genuinely funny."
 AppModo also praised the game as one which "physically cannot be missed to iPod and iPhone users.
 It is puzzling, one of the funniest games on the App Store."